kietnguyen335445/Multiservices/README.md

     ]
     }

+- Create a access keys and secret keys to work with awscli in base ec2 by go to User>>Create acess key>>Command Line Interface.
+Then download secret and acess keys file
 - Generated and configured access/secret keys on EC2 using `aws configure`.
+Use information in the earlier file downloaded

 ---

 ## ⚙️ Kubernetes Cluster (EKS)